MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/Set-PSSessionConfiguration.md

 ### Microsoft.WSMan.Management.WSManConfigLeafElement

 ## NOTES
-To run this cmdlet, start Windows PowerShell with the "Run as administrator" option.
+To run this cmdlet, start Windows PowerShell by using the Run as administrator option.

 The Set-PSSessionConfiguration cmdlet does not change the configuration name and the WSMan provider does not support the Rename-Item cmdlet.
 To change the name of a session configuration, use the Unregister-PSSessionConfiguration cmdlet to delete the configuration and then use the Register-PSSessionConfiguration cmdlet to create and register a new session configuration.